-02.01
+02.01 To verify that quality processes used in the development of the ESP application are adequately described, and that technical, quality and administrative requirements important to public health and safety are effectively implemented during geotechnical and site characterization activities associated with ESP.

 02.02 To verify effective implementation of QA program, as described in the application for an ESP, as a means of providing reasonable assurance of the integrity and reliability of the ESP data or analyses that would affect the performance of safety-related systems, structures, and components (SSCs).

-02.03
+02.03 To verify that the applicant and its contractor’s ongoing geotechnical and site characterization activities associated with ESP application are being effectively implemented in accordance with applicable 10 CFR Part 50 Appendix B, QA requirements.

 2501-03 DEFINITIONS-

+Definitions of terms used in this inspection program are included in Inspection Manual Chapter 2506,”Construction Reactor Oversight Process General Guidance and Basis Document.”

 2501-04 RESPONSIBILITIES AND AUTHORITIES